NovaLogics/android-discovery-lab/README.md

 I learned how to launch my first Kotlin Coroutine in an Android app.
 The goal was to understand the basics of coroutines, including how to set them up, run them in the background, and observe their behavior compared to the main thread.

-### Experiment Unit 02: Launching Your First Coroutine

-In this unit, I learned how to launch my first **Kotlin Coroutine** in an Android app.
-The goal was to understand the basics of coroutines, including how to set them up, run them in the background, and observe their behavior compared to the main thread.

 ---

 #### Key Steps and Learnings:

 1. **Adding Coroutine Dependencies**:
     - Coroutines are not included in Kotlin by default, so I added the necessary dependencies in the `build.gradle` file:

       ```gradle
       dependencies {
           implementation "org.jetbrains.kotlinx:kotlinx-coroutines-core:1.9.0"
           implementation "org.jetbrains.kotlinx:kotlinx-coroutines-android:1.9.0"
       }
       ```

     - After syncing the project, I was ready to use coroutines.

 2. **Launching a Coroutine with `GlobalScope`**:
     - I used `GlobalScope.launch` to start a coroutine.
 This is the simplest way to launch a coroutine, but it’s **not the best practice** (more on this in later units).

     - `GlobalScope` means the coroutine lives as long as the app does.
 If the app is closed, the coroutine is canceled.

 3. **Running Code in a Coroutine**:
     - Inside the `launch` block, I added code to log which thread the coroutine is running on:

       ```kotlin
       GlobalScope.launch {
           Log.d(TAG, "Hello from COROUTINE | Thread : ${Thread.currentThread().name}")
       }
       ```

     - For comparison, I also logged a message from the main thread:

       ```kotlin
       Log.d(TAG, "Hello from thread | Thread : ${Thread.currentThread().name}")
       ```